 Expert Panel, UK Money and Medals Network, 2015-present

 Editorial Board, The Digital Atlas of Roman and Medieval Civilizations (DARMC)

 Editorial Board, The American Numismatic Journal, American Numismatic Society, 2014-present

 Eurydice Georganteli studied archaeology and history of art at the Aristotle University of Thessaloniki (MA 1992; PhD 1998), and the Universities of Oxford (Visiting Fellow, Modern History, 1994-1997) and Cambridge (Post-Doctoral Fellow, Fitzwilliam Museum, 1998-1999).
-Before joining the faculty in 2016 she was the Keeper of Coins at the Barber Institute of Fine Arts and Lecturer on Numismatics at the University of Birmingham, UK (2000-2016) where she oversaw the conservation, cataloguing and display of the Coins and Seals Collection.
+Before joining Harvard in 2016 she was the Keeper of Coins at the Barber Institute of Fine Arts and Lecturer on Numismatics at the University of Birmingham, UK (2000-2016) where she oversaw the conservation, cataloguing and display of the Coins and Seals Collection.
 She headed the creation of the Barber Institute New Coin Gallery (2002), Study Room (2004) and Library (2005), and initiated the Birmingham University Graduate Program in Numismatics (2001).
 From 2012 until 2016 she led for the University of Birmingham two major European-funded research projects on Digital Humanities and Cultural Routes and Heritage.